Nerdio Manager Installation Guide

 • Select none selected.

-• Enter your Active Directory, Entra Domain Services, or native Entra ID information.
+• Enter your Active Directory, Entra Domain Services, or Entra ID information.

 • Once you have entered all the desired information, select OK.